add-ons/service.iptv.manager/README.md

 It will periodically poll those IPTV Add-ons for Channels and EPG data.

-The principle is based on the [IPTV Merge](https://www.matthuisman.nz/2019/02/iptv-merge-kodi-add-on.html) addon from Matt Huisman, but with this integration, the Add-ons don't have to generate an m3u file or XMLTV file themselves, but can work with structured JSON data.
+The principle is based on the [IPTV Merge](https://www.matthuisman.nz/2019/02/iptv-merge-kodi-add-on.html) addon from Matt Huisman, but with this integration, the Add-ons don't have to generate an `m3u` file or `xmltv` file themselves, but can work with structured JSON data.

 Supported Add-ons:
 * [VTM GO (plugin.video.vtm.go)](https://github.com/add-ons/plugin.video.vtm.go/)